guilatrova/cache-reducks/README.md

 ### Why caching?

 This may change from app to app, only you can say if it's really needed.
-Let's imagine that your app lists some patients, if you perform a `GET` request to `/patients` at **15:00:00**, and at **15:05:30** you perform it again just because your user come back to this screen from another one. **What's the chances to something have changed in just 05:30 minutes?** Of course, your bussiness rules and environment will decide this.
+Let's imagine that your app lists some patients, if you perform a `GET` request to `/patients` at **15:00:00**, and at **15:05:30** you perform it again just because your user come back to this screen from another one. **What's the chances to something have changed in just 05:30 minutes?** If nothing has changed, your user waits for nothing and your server works for nothing.
+Of course, your bussiness rules and environment will give a final word on this.

 For such reason, I propose something highly customizable and easy to turn on or off.
-Maybe you can't even think about caching patients (imagining same app), but there's still a medications stock that're only update once a few hours.
+Maybe you can't even think about caching patients, but there's still a medications stock list that are only updated once a few hours.
 Maybe you can cache it for 15 minutes?
 Who knows?
 It' up to you.
-Your user doesn't need to be stuck to your predefined timeout, you can always set a refresh button to trigger same operation passing a 0 timeout param.
+Remember your user doesn't need to be stuck to your predefined timeout, you can always set a refresh button to trigger same operation passing a 0 timeout param.

 # Example app